imraan-abdullah/group12-student-management/README.md

 1. We Believe that it would make more sense for 'Address' to be an entity instead of a complex value object.
 Making 'Address' an entity and giving it a unique identifier that can be called in the 'StudentAddress' and 'EmployeeAddress' would make for a cleaner database implementation.
 2. The entities are tightly coupled, meaning that they are dependent on each other which reduces flexibility and its re-usability.
 The classes should be implemented loosely.
 3. While working with the "Country", "City" and "Address" classes, we were confused because "City" had 2 parent entities and this is something were we were exposed too previously.

+___

+## Comments
+Group 12 was unable to complete question 6 and was commented out because it was not functional and was causing error to the system as a whole.
+Due to these issues, we were unable to attempt question 8.